brandur/sorg/content/fragments/city-that-tried-to-buy-itself.md

 ---

-Berlin [recently announced that it was blocking the sale of a Friedrichshain-Kreuzberg building][buy] and instead buying the building itself.
+Berlin [recently announced that it was blocking the sale of a Friedrichshain-Kreuzberg tenement][buy] and instead buying the building itself.
 The action is allowed thanks to a right of pre-emption that came in as part of a national "neighborhood protection" law.